deesto/bnl-sdcc-st-group/README.md

   - operations on 'unpacked' repo continue to strain other operations
     - single repo check ran for 4+ days
   - many full snapshot processes delayed, hung, orphaned due to heavy IO on NAS from weekly maintenance operations
+    - Created CVMFS [Github issue report](https://github.com/cvmfs/cvmfs/issues/3690) on sleeping processes left over from completed replication runs
 - CVMFS: more discussion with OSG about why they are replicating our internal test repo, and getting it removed from replication
+  - Created OSG [Github patch](https://github.com/opensciencegrid/topology/pull/4292) and merge request to remove repo from OSG topology
+  - Created OSG [Support Ticket #78082](https://support.opensciencegrid.org/support/tickets/public/0085f28307a35fd917297f245ada3969396bbcab68fc3f8d3f73afe02e548302) to officialy request that they discontinue replication of this repository
+- CVMFS: investigated and reported slowness of 'cvmfsmon' API calls in WLCG monitoring
+  - API calls take up to 2.4 minutes to return 2.4KB of [BNL Stratum One JSON data](http://wlcg-squid-monitor.cern.ch/cvmfsmon/api/v1.0/all&format=details&server=bnl)
+- CVMFS: responded to OSG queries regarding rejection of AWS Cloudfront requests for 'neurodesk' repository data from Stratum One
+  -  `HEAD` requests to Stratum One from `130.176.179.164` (no DNS entry) for a `cvmfs.neurodesk.org` URL, which is an unknown destination and therefore denied for proxying
+- SDCC: emphasized critical state of monitoring services, need for improvements and staff involvement in Projects meeting
 - SDCC: User Services discussions on production monitoring issues and fixes, development monitoring improvements, web site analytics, Drupal site issues, web site & VM hosting issues
 - WLCG: discussions with token profile group on accounting groups and attribute syntax